-The Pixel 5 packs a pair of rear cameras, and you’d be forgiven for thinking they’re the same as the cameras on the Pixel 4, as the new phone inherits the old handset’s glass-covered camera block.
-While it does have the same 12.2MP main shooter, the Pixel 5 swaps out its predecessor’s 2x optical telephoto lens for a 16MP ultra-wide lens.
+The Google Pixel 5 packs a pair of rear cameras, and you’d be forgiven for thinking they’re the same as the cameras on the Pixel 4, as the new phone inherits the old handset’s glass-covered camera block.
+It does have the same 12.2MP main shooter, but the Pixel 5 swaps out its predecessor’s 2x optical telephoto lens for a 16MP ultra-wide lens.

 While the ultra-wide lens means the Pixel 5 is left without decent zoom capabilities, we prefer having the option to squeeze more people, or more of a scene, into the frame, though the 107-degree field of view isn’t quite as wide as some of the 120-plus-degree ultra-wide lenses on other phones.
-But in comparison shots, the Pixel 4's 2x optical zoom camera didn't perform noticeably better than the digital zoom in the Pixel 5.
-Score another for the utility of ultra wide.
+But, in comparison shots, the Pixel 4's 2x optical zoom camera didn't perform noticeably better than the digital zoom on the Pixel 5.
+Score another for the utility of ultra-wide.

-The Pixel 5's shots themselves were a mixed bag.
-Focus was a problem with subjects that were close or in motion.
-Its best photos were taken in full daylight, resulting in crisp images with great color palettes, but low-light images had the same or a bit more noise than comparable photos taken by other flagship phones.
+The shots we took with the Pixel 5 during our testing time were a mixed bag.
+Focusing was an issue with subjects that were close to us, or in motion.
+Our best photos were taken in full daylight – they looked crisp and had a lovely color palette – but low-light images had the same, or a bit more, noise than comparable photos taken with other flagship phones.
 Given the Pixel series' strong emphasis on night photography, this was a little surprising.

-The phone does take color-appropriate photos at low light, which is odd to point out – but compared to images taken by the iPhone 11 Pro Max, for instance, that add a yellow tint, the Pixel 5 captures the correct hues.
-Its ultra-wide lens also adds a lot less distortion at the edges than images captured by similar lenses on other phones.
+The phone does capture accurate colors in low light, though – compared to images taken on the iPhone 11 Pro Max, for instance, which can exhibit a yellow tint, the Pixel 5 captures the correct hues.
+Its ultra-wide lens also creates a lot less distortion at the edges than images captured with similar lenses on other phones.

-The Pixel 5 really shows off in its editing software: pop open an image and click on the three 'levels' button and you'll find a plethora of editing toggles, which have been rearranged into a more user-friendly interface than in the Pixel 4.
-There are even new software tricks, like Portrait Light, which simulates a fill light to brighten faces and subjects at particular angles – useful if you want to add dramatic lighting or highlight parts after taking a shot.
+The Pixel 5 really comes into its own in its editing software: pop open an image and click on the three 'levels' button and you'll find a plethora of editing toggles, which have been rearranged into a more user-friendly interface than in the Pixel 4.
+There are even new software tricks, like Portrait Light, which simulates a fill light to brighten faces and subjects at particular angles – useful if you want to add dramatic lighting, or highlight parts of your subject after taking a shot.

-As is typical for the Pixel line of phones, the Pixel 5 has leaned on its software to produce dynamic shots with great color, and even introduces interesting new ways to treat photos after taking them, but it doesn't elevate middling low-light shots.
+As is typical for the Pixel line of phones, the Pixel 5 leans on its software to produce dynamic shots with great color, and even introduces interesting new ways to treat photos after taking them; however it doesn't elevate middling low-light shots.